 - Bentonite clay has amazing “drawing” properties, so I would put it to work for me while adding a couple of drops of tea tree oil to soak into the gum and kill bacteria.
 To use the clay, mix a teaspoon in a small cup with warm water until you have a thick paste.
 Never use metal to mix, as this will destroy the “charge” of the clay.
 Add one or two drops of tea tree oil and mix well.
 Apply to the gum between the gum and cheek, and be careful not to swallow it (bentonite clay is actually a wonderful remedy for internal use, but we really don’t want to be swallowing essential oils).
 If it helps, a small square of gauze can be placed over the clay to keep it in place.
 This can be left on for as long as you’re willing to have a chunk of clay in your cheek!

 - My next step would be to make an herbal mix for making poultices.
 My “drawing” herb of choice is plantain, so I would start with a cup of that in a bowl.
-For their antibiotic properties, I’d add ¼ cup each of juniper berries, Echinacea root, goldenseal, St. John’s Wort, peppermint, cloves, chamomile and calendula (or any combination, but I’d really recommend the first two).
+For their antibiotic properties, I’d add ¼ cup each of juniper berries, Echinacea root, goldenseal, St. John’s Wort, peppermint, cloves, chamomile and calendula (or any combination, but I’d really recommend the first three).
 Keep the herb mix in an air-tight container away from heat and light.
 Cheese cloth can be used, but a small square of an old cotton t-shirt might work better for the poultice.
 To make the poultice, put about 2 tablespoons of the herbal mix in a small heat-proof cup or bowl.
 Pour just enough boiling water over it to cover the herbs and let it steep until it’s cool enough to handle.
 Scoop the herbs onto the square of fabric and fold the sides over (like a burrito).
 Place the poultice between the cheek and gum and keep it there for a couple of hours.
 You can then repeat with fresh herbs, or alternate with the other treatments.
 Another alternative would be to soak a cotton ball in the liquid from steeping the herbs and stick that in the cheek, so don’t dump that “tea”.
 It would also make a good mouth wash right before bed.